 I’ll let the mainstream media debate whether this is a political stunt for the election, or a sincere gesture of patriotism at one of America’s original pastimes.
 Maybe it’s both?
 I don’t know and it wouldn’t help if I did.
 All I care about is the rumor that the President wants to take his presidential limo, aka The Beast, on a lap around Daytona Speedway before the race starts.
 That’s the part of the story that really caught my attention.
 A presidential limo going around turn 4 (as well as Trump veering left – ed.) sounds awesome!

 The reporting came from Fox News’ John Roberts, citing multiple sources on Friday.
 Final decisions had not been made, but it’s a safe bet that Trump would jump, figuratively, at the chance to do something no other sitting president has done before him.
 He is already been made a Grand Marshal for the Super Bowl of stock car racing.
 Why not throw a cherry on the top of this cheeto-pie by taking one of the most impressive vehicles ever designed out for a lap around this historic oval.
+You can see here to enjoy some of the most luxurious cars which is sure to leave you in awe.
 Politics aside, I want to see The Beast do a lap!
 One question that comes to mind is who gets to do the safety tech inspection – NASCAR or the Secret Service?

 And This Just In: Daytona 500 Postponed By Mother Nature